sxs-collaboration/spectre/docs/Installation/Installation.md

     The Charm++ build will be located in a new directory, `CHARM_DIR/ARCH_OPTS`, whose name may (or may not) have some of the options appended to the architecture.
+    In addition to the core `charm++` target, you will need to compile either the `LIBS` target or the `everylb` target.
+This is needed so that we can support the more sophisticated load balancers in SpECTRE executables.
   * On macOS 10.12 it is necessary to patch the STL implementation.
 Insert
     \code
     #ifndef _MACH_PORT_T